openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 ![Run Tab complete](img/pat2/run_03.png)

 Completed design alternatives may be expanded to view measure or simulation log messages.
-The OpenStudio standard report, EnergyPlus output, results from any other reporting measure options may be viewed by clicking the graph symbol and selecting the report of interest.
+The OpenStudio Standard Report, EnergyPlus output, results from any other reporting measure options may be viewed by clicking the graph symbol and selecting the report of interest.

 ![Run Tab post run](img/pat2/run_04.png)
 <br><br>